About Us

 Role

-AMAS serves as an independent and objective internal resource to examine and evaluate the university’s activities as an assurance service to the Board of Trustees and senior management.
+AMAS serves as an independent and objective internal resource to assess the university’s activities as an assurance service to the Board of Trustees and senior management.

 Independence